Iron: Biochemistry

 Iron acquisition poses a problem for aerobic organisms because ferric iron is poorly soluble near neutral pH.
 Thus, these organisms have developed means to absorb iron as complexes, sometimes taking up ferrous iron before oxidising it back to ferric iron.
 In particular, bacteria have evolved very high-affinity sequestering agents called siderophores.

 After uptake in human cells, iron storage is precisely regulated.
 A major component of this regulation is the protein transferrin, which binds iron ions absorbed from the duodenum and carries it in the blood to cells.
 Transferrin contains Fe3+ in the middle of a distorted octahedron, bonded to one nitrogen, three oxygens and a chelating carbonate anion that traps the Fe3+ ion: it has such a high stability constant that it is very effective at taking up Fe3+ ions even from the most stable complexes.
-At the bone marrow, transferrin is reduced from Fe3+ and Fe2+ and stored as ferritin to be incorporated into hemoglobin.
+At the bone marrow, transferrin is reduced from Fe3+ to Fe2+ and stored as ferritin to be incorporated into hemoglobin.

 The most commonly known and studied bioinorganic iron compounds (biological iron molecules) are the heme proteins: examples are hemoglobin, myoglobin, and cytochrome P450.
 These compounds participate in transporting gases, building enzymes, and transferring electrons.
 Metalloproteins are a group of proteins with metal ion cofactors.
 Some examples of iron metalloproteins are ferritin and rubredoxin.
 Many enzymes vital to life contain iron, such as catalase, lipoxygenases, and IRE-BP.

 Hemoglobin is an oxygen carrier that occurs in red blood cells and contributes their color, transporting oxygen in the arteries from the lungs to the muscles where it is transferred to myoglobin, which stores it until it is needed for the metabolic oxidation of glucose, generating energy.
 Here the hemoglobin binds to carbon dioxide, produced when glucose is oxidized, which is transported through the veins by hemoglobin (predominantly as bicarbonate anions) back to the lungs where it is exhaled.
 In hemoglobin, the iron is in one of four heme groups and has six possible coordination sites; four are occupied by nitrogen atoms in a porphyrin ring, the fifth by an imidazole nitrogen in a histidine residue of one of the protein chains attached to the heme group, and the sixth is reserved for the oxygen molecule it can reversibly bind to.
 When hemoglobin is not attached to oxygen (and is then called deoxyhemoglobin), the Fe2+ ion at the center of the heme group (in the hydrophobic protein interior) is in a high-spin configuration.
 It is thus too large to fit inside the porphyrin ring, which bends instead into a dome with the Fe2+ ion about 55 picometers above it.
 In this configuration, the sixth coordination site reserved for the oxygen is blocked by another histidine residue.